Common Title Defects in Property

 Structural Defects

-Structural defects are also of concern and that is why you must consider obtaining a property survey on any property purchase.
-Ideally every purchaser would obtain a survey, and act appropriately upon it.
-This avoids buyer’s remorse post-completion.
-See my article on Adverse Surveys for further information.
+Structural defects are also of concern and that is why you should always obtain a building survey on a property purchase.
+Ideally all buyers would obtain a survey, and act appropriately upon the survey recommendations.
+This avoids buyer’s remorse following completion.
+See my articles on Adverse Surveys & on Buyer Beware for further details on why these are vital issues when purchasing property.

 Further Information

 Follow my property and conveyancing blog to find out more and to keep up with the latest property issues and how to deal with them.
-The blog is aimed at homeowners, homebuyers and homesellers.
-It is also a useful source of information for those in the property profession.
+The blog is aimed at homeowners, homebuyers, homesellers, property sourcers, landlords with property portfolios, buy to let landlords, property investors and anyone involved with property.
+It is also a useful and free source of information for those in the property profession.

-You can find the blog on social media including Facebook, X, Instagram, Threads, You Tube and Tik Tok.
+You can find the blog on all social media platforms including Facebook, LinkedIn, X (Twitter), Instagram, Threads, You Tube and Tik Tok.
+All blog articles are also found on the website: http://www.emmaselfridgelawyer.com/blog.
+The website is free to use with no subscription requirement.